STAT545-UBC-hw-2019-20/stat545-hw-Deni678/README.md

 * BIOL509

 ## About the Repository
-This repository contains the homework assignments for  STAT545A - a Data Analysis course- taught at UBC during the 2019 - 2020 academic year.
+This repository is part of the contains the homework assignments for  STAT545A - a Data Analysis course- taught at UBC during the 2019 - 2020 academic year.
+The Readme file for the repository will be up dated as the course progresses and future assignments are submitted.

 ## How to Use the repository

 The repository contains a separate folder for each homework assignment.
 In total, there will be seven assignments.
+To get the contents of this repository on your local computer you can use the following command in the terminal: